Emanuel Pastreich: Work

 Pastreich is president of The Asia Institute, a think tank that conducts research on the intersection of international relations, the environment and technology in East Asia.

-He served as professor at the University of Illinois at Urbana–Champaign where he taught Japanese culture and was a researcher at the Program in Arms Control & Domestic & International Security, George Washington University, Solbridge International School of Business, and the College of International Studies, Kyung Hee University.
+He served as a professor at the University of Illinois at Urbana–Champaign where he taught Japanese culture and was a researcher at the Program in Arms Control & Domestic & International Security, George Washington University, Solbridge International School of Business, and the College of International Studies, Kyung Hee University.

-He also worked as advisor for international relations to the governor of Chungnam Province (2007-2008) and conducted numerous research projects with Korean science institutes.
+He also worked as an advisor for international relations to the governor of Chungnam Province (2007–2008) and conducted numerous research projects with Korean science institutes.

-Pastreich’s close relations with South Korea began after he was dismissed in 2004 from his position as assistant professor at University of Illinois, Urbana-Champaign, and was offered a position at the S. Korean embassy in Washington DC.
-He served as the director of the KORUS House (2005-2007), a think tank for international relations at the embassy, and as the editor-in-chief of Dynamic Korea, a journal of the Korean Foreign Ministry that introduces Korean culture and society.
+Pastreich's close relations with South Korea began after he was dismissed in 2004 from his position as assistant professor at the University of Illinois, Urbana-Champaign, and was offered a position at the S. Korean embassy in Washington DC.
+He served as the director of the KORUS House (2005–2007), a think tank for international relations at the embassy, and as the editor-in-chief of Dynamic Korea, a journal of the Korean Foreign Ministry that introduces Korean culture and society.

 His best-known book is I Shall Fear No Evil (2020) which consists of a series of major speeches from his 2020 presidential campaign.
-The speeches touch on economic, security and social problems within the context of America’s historical evolution, drawing on wisdom gathered from Western and Eastern political philosophy to address current social contradictions.
+The speeches touch on economic, security and social problems within the context of America's historical evolution, drawing on wisdom gathered from Western and Eastern political philosophy to address current social contradictions.